FStarLang/FStar/pulse/share/steel/examples/pulse/by-example/PulseByExample.md

   5
 }
 ``
-let my_int = five ()
 ```

 Let's make things more interesting.
 The next code snippet `ref_swap` swaps the values of two integer references.
 A `ref` is a heap reference to some data, in this case an integer.
-The precondition is a separation logic conjunction of ownership of two references pointing to some values `'n1` and `'n2`.
+The precondition is a conjunction of ownership of two references pointing to some values `'n1` and `'n2` (see material on separating conjunction).
 A tick at the beginning of a variable name means the variable is an implicitly inferred logical variable.
 A logical variable cannot be used in a Pulse program outside of the specification (such as pre/postconditions, invariants, and assertions).
 After declaring an implicit logical variable, like `'n1` on line X, it can be referenced in later parts of the specification, like in the postcondition on line X.